Fury on Minikube

 Forecastle is an open-source control panel where you can access all exposed applications running on Kubernetes.

-Kibana is an open-source analytics and visualization platform for Elasticsearch.
-Kibana lets you perform advanced data analysis and visualize data in various charts, tables, and maps.
+OpenSearch is an open-source analytics and visualization platform.
+OpenSearch Dashboards lets you perform advanced data analysis and visualize data in various charts, tables, and maps.
 You can use it to search, view, and interact with data stored in Elasticsearch indices.

-Navigate to http://kibana.fury.info or click the Kibana icon from Forecastle.
+Navigate to http://logs.fury.info or click the OpenSearch Dashboards icon in Forecastle.

 Read the logs